Sontrb/live2d-AI-chat/README.md

 2. auto change expression of model
 3. auto change motion of model 🆗
 4. speech to text 🆗 (web speech api)
-5. text to speech 🆗 (backend: node-edge-tts)
+5. text to speech 🆗 (browser:vits-web; backend: node-edge-tts)
 6. style of speech
 7. subtitle of AI and User 🆗
 8. long-term memory